Zgrill2/PokeChain/README.md

 The controller input generators are known, i.e. ending in an 'a' presses 'left' on the dpad.
 Controller inputs are distributed evenly across the character set
 Through this, participants could vote with their compute power for control of the character Efficient mining will lead to random walk inputs.
 I have no idea how efficient random walk is at beating video games.

+Current Features:
+Decentralized nodes
+Miner software that can mine randomly or for specific button inputs Execute keyboard inputs based on block hashes Dynamically scaling difficulty to target a specific average blocks per second

+Coming Next:
+External ip address discovery
+Improvements to node registration and sharing of known nodes